NathanHSmith/ELKStack/README.md

 - 51.143.114.40

 Machines within the network can only be accessed by _SSH____.
 - Which machine did you allow to access your ELK VM?
+Jump Box
-What was its IP address? - JumpBox, 10.0.1.9
+- What was its IP address? - 10.0.1.9

 A summary of the access policies in place can be found in the table below.